codewithbala/codingExerciseThomas/README.md

 19. Write a program to rotate an array by k positions.

 20. Write a program to find the duplicate elements in an array.

+21. Write a program to remove duplicates from an array.

+22. Write a program to count the frequency of elements in an array.

+23. Write a program to merge two sorted arrays.

+24. Write a program to find the intersection of two arrays.

+25. Write a program to find the union of two arrays.